Vaccine Associated Sarcomas in Cats (VAS)

 Staging of the patient to evaluate the extent of the disease may include:

 • Chest radiographs (x-rays)

 • Ultrasonography or a CT scan

 Patients have longer survival times when an aggressive, initial resection is performed and is followed by radiation therapy.
 If the tumor is located on a limb, it may be necessary to perform a limb amputation.
 As unpleasant as this idea is, it is well-documented that patient recovery is rapid and quality of life can be excellent.
 Chemotherapy has also been used in the treatment of VAS but its exact efficiency remains to be determined.
-Most published veterinary medical reports have described use of either doxorubicin and/or carboplatin.
+Most published veterinary medical reports have described the use of either doxorubicin and/or carboplatin.

-Unfortunately, cats with VAS may have a guarded to poor long term prognosis.
+Unfortunately, cats with VAS may have a guarded to poor long-term prognosis.
 Remission times are variable, but most often reported as being between 8 months to 1.6 years.
 Initial aggressive and complete resection appear to positively influence outcomes and longer, excellent quality remissions have been documented.